 This photo courtesy of Richard Derkson and the 1 Airborne Battery (Royal Canadian Artillery) shows Canadian gunners manning an unfamiliar .50-cal machine gun at the airport.

-Olive drab Turkish Jeeps swarming the north side of the island meant that UN vehicles needed to be more clearly identified, and the Canadian Jeeps were painted white, as they had been in some other UN peacekeeping operations.
+Olive drab Turkish Jeeps swarming the north side of the island meant that the Canadian Jeeps needed to be more clearly identified, and they were painted white, as they had been in some other UN peacekeeping operations.
 This photo (exact date and photographer unknown) is courtesy of Jarek Skonieczny.

 The Canadian War Museum in Ottawa has a UN peacekeeping diorama (140K JPEG) which resembles this scene.